ISAAKiel/oxcAAR/cran-comments.md

 - Updated the Codecov URL in README.md from https://codecov.io/github/ISAAKiel/oxcAAR to https://app.codecov.io/github/ISAAKiel/oxcAAR, resolving the CRAN incoming NOTE related to a 301 redirect.

+The Date field in DESCRIPTION has now also been updated accordingly.

 ## Test environments
 - GitHub Actions (macOS), R-release
 - GitHub Actions (Ubuntu 22.04, R-release and R-devel)